c0pperdragon/C64-Video-Enhancement/README.md

 * 480p/576p progressive 60Hz/50Hz with visual scanline effect

 The signal is provided on a 4-pin TRRS-jack.
 The order of signals (tip to sleve) is as follows:  Y, Pb, Pr, GND.
-This assignment seems to be a kind of standard, but you can use any breakout cable that converts TSSR to 3 RCA jacks, as long as the common GND is located at the sleeve.
+This assignment seems to be a kind of standard, but you can use any breakout cable that converts TRRS to 3 RCA jacks, as long as the common GND is located at the sleeve.

 Use the three-state switch at the back to select the video mode.
 The 240p/288p mode is not supported by all TVs and will probably create some de-interlacing artefacts.
 On the other hand, this mode is perfect to feed into a dedicated